-That was also a great example of another reason for cropping: changing the image’s shape and/or aspect ratio.
+This also provides another great example of why you might want to crop an image: to change its shape and/or aspect ratio.
 The original image was horizontal.
-The first crop turned it into a vertical image and the final crop made it a square.
-Depending on the image’s use, shape can be very important.
+The first crop turned it into a vertical image and the final crop made it square.
+Depending on how it’s going to be used, the shape of an image can be very important.

-So, we’ve learned some basics on cropping images, but what’s the downside?
+So, we’ve learned the basics of how to crop a photo, but what’s the downside?

-Probably the first thing is that when you crop an image and save it, you’ve destroyed the original image.
-For that reason, I strongly suggest you save a copy of your image and then make any edits on the copy rather than the original.
-As someone who has lost great images to bad editing, I can’t stress that point strongly enough.
+Firstly, when you crop an image and save it, you’ve deleted the original image.
+For that reason, we suggest saving a copy of your image and making any edits to the copy, rather than the original.
+At TechSmith, we’ve all lost great images to bad editing at some point, and we can’t stress this strongly enough.

-Third, it’s really easy to OVER-crop a photo.
+Third, it’s really easy to over-crop a photo.
 Especially when cropping close to a person’s face.
 Give the subject some room to breathe.
-In the final photo of the smiling woman above, that crop is probably a little too close, but I wanted to show what would happen when we removed the phone.
-If I was using that photo for publishing in another capacity, I probably wouldn’t have cropped quite that tightly.
+In the final photo of the smiling woman above, that crop is probably a little too close, but we wanted to show what would happen when we removed the phone.
+If we were using that photo for publishing in another capacity, we probably wouldn’t have cropped it quite so tightly.

 Finally, don’t get too caught up in rules.
-Play around with it and see what pleases your eye.
+Play around with cropping and see what pleases your eye.
 Rules are rules, but rules can be broken, sometimes to great effect.

 In Photoshop, cropping an image is a breeze.
 All you need to do is open your image, select the Crop Tool, drag the corners to mark out the part of the image you want to keep, and hit Enter on your keyboard.
 It’s easy, just be sure to save or export your image when you’re done.